ange2182/Digital-Art/README.md

-Images of the creations I've made in Adobe Illustrator, Photoshop and Animate as a beginner.
+Images of what I've made in Adobe Illustrator, Photoshop and Animate as a beginner.

 Personal Notes: